Make Your Skin Glow This Winter

 Baking Soda

-Your skin needs moisturizing, nutrition and breathing.
+Your skin needs moisturising, nutrition and breathing.
 If you take care of your skin, it will take care of you and your personality.
-Healthy and clear skin is an asset and it is needed to be treated that way.
+Healthy and clear skin is an asset, and it needs to be treated that way.

 Comments